MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2024R1.md

 - **Cumulative Updates for Windows Server are now applied to Controller roles as part of deployment and upgrade**.

-- Synchronisation of Cipher Suites in place and preserves any modifications performed as result of customer intervention with support.
+- Synchronization of Cipher Suites in place and preserves any modifications performed as result of customer intervention with support.

 ## Issues fixed in this release

-- Some customers experienced database performance issues relating to locking of App Service Hosting tables, improvements have been brought to this release including a number of new indexes to improve performance
+- Some customers experienced database performance issues relating to locking of App Service Hosting tables, improvements have been brought to this release including a number of new indexes to improve performance.
 - Ownership improvements in usage records service, to harden service when working with multiple roles and large number of workers
 - Stuck windows updates due to continually attempting to apply Windows Server 2016 updates to Windows Server 2022 and vice versa
+- Resolved issue whereby Windows Update KB5034439 would never complete and prevents roles moving to Ready state
 - Installer failures resolved when customers using newer versions of the Custom Script Extension
 - Overly verbose trace messages from role information have been reviewed and trimmed in order to improve the quality of the trace information produced and to reduce the burden on the database
-- Centralized SSL Certificate Support feature now installed on Front Ends as part of deployment and does not require Operator intervention.
+- Centralized SSL Certificate Support feature is now installed on Front Ends as part of deployment and doesn't require Operator intervention.
 This resolves the previous issue whereby Tenant Applications were unable to successfully bind certificates without Operator intervention due to the missing feature on the App Service Front End Roles
-- Resolved issue whereby Windows Update KB5034439 would never complete and prevents roles moving to Ready state
-- Virtual Network Integration options not available for App Service on Azure Stack Hub tenants as this feature is not supported on Azure Stack Hub due to lack of platform support.
+- Virtual Network Integration options not available for App Service on Azure Stack Hub tenants as this feature isn't supported on Azure Stack Hub due to lack of platform support.
 - Resolved issues enabling blob storage for application logging
 - Improved swap experience when swapping slots to prevent timeouts
 - Change of description from Management Server to Management/Controller Roles in the choices for credential rotation to be more explicit about action being taken

 ## Pre-Update steps